Casa Chã - Alinhado-2.jpg

 FOUNDATIONS

-Concrete slabs made of ecologic cement are exclusively used, recovering industrial waste and thus contributing in the reduction of the carbon incorporated in each built house.
+Concrete slabs made of ecologic cement are exclusively used, recovering industrial waste and thus contributing to the reduction of the carbon incorporated in each built house.

 When associated with the floor’s radiant heating system, this material allows a greater dissipation of energy.